-Gynaecomastia surgery removes abnormal male breast tissue to restore a normal masculine chest contour.
+Gynaecomastia surgery removed excessive, painful or prominent male breast tissue to restore a flatter, masculine chest contour.

 Gynaecomastia (or gynecomastia) is an excess of breast fat, glandular tissue and skin in men.
 This leads to a breast like appearance on a man’s chest.
 The proportion of excess fat, glandular tissue and skin will vary between men.
 There is a variation in how severe gynaecomastia can be, varying from a small firm lump of breast tissue behind the nipple to a fully formed, sagging breast.
 Men who have a large degree of skin excess following massive weight loss may need similar procedures to men suffering from gyaecomastia.

 There will often be no specific cause for the breast enlargement.
 Your doctor will take a thorough history and examination of you to exclude reversible causes of gynaecomastia such as prescribed medications, steroid use, testicular tumours and obesity.